-Post Vacancy Notification Item Action Applicable roles Advertisements A safeguarding statement will be included in external advertising for level 1 and 2 posts Level 1 & 2 posts Role profile and person specification The safeguarding risk level of the role will be assessed, and where a DBS check is required, this will be outlined in the role profile.
+Post Vacancy Notificat ion Item Action Applicable roles Advertisements A safeguarding statement will be included in external advertising for level 1 and 2 posts Level 1 & 2 posts Role profile and person specification The safeguarding risk level of the role will be assessed, and where a DBS check is required, this will be outlined in the role profile.
 All Specific responsibilities for implementing and safeguarding HHC's Safeguarding Policy to be highlighted Job Pack and Supporting Statement Job pack to include statement of commitment to HHC's safeguarding and pre-recruitment checking for level 1 and 2 posts All Supporting information form to emphasise commitment to pre-employment checks and seek consent to DBS checks, where required Selection process Identification and explanation of any employment gaps.
 All For levels 1 and 2 posts: consideration of how safeguarding issues should be built into the design of the selection process and specific questions on safeguarding issues relevant to the post.
-Level 1 & 2 posts Pre-Employment Checklist Offer of employment Letters sent to successful candidates, offering employment, will include that the post is offered conditional to DBS checks Level 1 & 2 posts Qualifications False information may lead to HHC withdrawing an offer or dismissal reflected in Supporting Statement and offer of employment.
+Level 1 & 2 posts Pre-Employment Check dist ' Offer of employment Letters sent to successful candidates, offering employment, will include that the post is offered conditional to DBS checks Level 1 & 2 posts Qualifications False information may lead to HHC withdrawing an offer or dismissal reflected in Supporting Statement and offer of employment.
 All Right to Work HHC will comply with its legal responsibility to establish the right to work of all prospective UK-based employees.
 Country programmes need to comply with their national laws.
 All Visas If the prospective employee is neither a British citizen nor a citizen of one of the EEA countries, they may need entry clearance before they can travel to the UK.
-All
+All Disclosure and Barring Service (DBS) checks Appropriate eligibility guidance will be followed for standard and enhanced DBS checks Level 1, 2 and some level 3 posts

-Disclosure and Appropriate eligibility guidance will be followed for Level 1, 2 and Barring Service standard and enhanced DBS checks some level 3 (DBS) checks posts References References will include suitability to work with children Level 1 & 2 posts and/or to work with sensitive information about or images of children Regarding The outcomes of the pre-appointment checks should All Outcomes be recorded in a consistent manner and stored in accordance with the Confidentiality Policy Induction Induction New employees will receive induction into HHC All safeguarding policy and practice.
+References References will include suitability to work with children and/or to work with sensitive information about or images of children Level 1 & 2 posts Regarding Outcomes The outcomes of the pre-appointment checks should be recorded in a consistent manner and stored in accordance with the Confidentiality Policy All Induction Induction New employees will receive induction into HHC safeguarding policy and practice.
 Employees will confirm they have received the safeguarding induction and read, understood and will comply with the policy by signing the induction checklist.
 Satisfactory completion of probation is dependent on the signed checklist being returned to HR, where it will be retained as a central record.
+All

-ORGANISATIONAL CULTURE
+ANNEX 3: ORGANISATIONAL CULTURE